kyungminparkdrums/Ising2D/README.md

 - From the .dat file, plot Energy density - Time, |Magnetization| density - Time, Specific Heat - Time, Susceptibility - Time
 - Find the critical exponent alpha, beta, and gamma.

+## Sidenote
 * If you are running these scripts on terminal, './DATA' directory will be created if it doesn't exist.

-** Expected running time for the scripts
+* Expected running time for the scripts: 'Ising_Time.py' - 30s, 'Ising_Temperature.py' - 1h 30m, 'Critical_Temperature.py' - 30s
-- 'Ising_Time.py': 30s
-- 'Ising_Temperature.py': 1h 30m
-- 'Critical_Temperature.py': 30s

 * You can download the .dat files by running 'wget '